What does a Management Accounts Manager do?

 - Bachelor's degree in Accounting, Finance, or a related field.

-- Proven experience in a management accounting role, preferably in a similar industry.
+- Proven experience in managing a team and overseeing accounting operations.

 Is becoming a Management Accounts Manager a good career path?